JoshRissman/timezone-event-planner/README.md

 # Timezone Event Planner

-This is a webpage I have made with the assistance of ChatGPT for the purpose of planning events across two seperate timezones.
+This is a webpage I have made with the assistance of ChatGPT for the purpose of planning events across two separate timezones.

 ## Webpage (Deployment) Link